imgag/ngs-bits/doc/tools/SampleAncestry.md

 	Estimates the ancestry of a sample based on variants.

-	The ancestry estimation is based on a simple correlation to the most informative exonic SNPs for each population.
+	The ancestry estimation is based on correlating the sample variants with population-specific SNPs.
-	A test against the PCA-based method implemented in Peddy (https://github.com/brentp/peddy) showed 95% overlap of estimates.
+	For each population (AFR,EUR,SAS,EAS) the 1000 most informative exonic SNPs were selected.
+	A benchmark on the 1000 Genomes variant data assigned 99.9% of the samples to the right population (2155 of 2157).

 	Mandatory parameters:
 	  -in <filelist>    Input variant list(s) in VCF format.